The Meeting

-Several drawings by Barocci were shown here.
-The motif is so simple, Elisabeth and Maria who meet on a staircase.
-There is something in that meeting, the way they hold each other’s hands and look at each other that I am deeply fascinated by, the way the somewhat older Elisabeth stands at the top, expressing welcome, and Maria who steps up to Elisabeth.
-There is something so fundamentally simple and straightforward about their meeting.
-I have made several smaller sculptures where it is two mythical creatures that meet in the same way.
+Specifically, the sculpture is inspired by the Mannerist painting The Visitation, an Altarpiece in the Baroque Church Chiesa Nuova in Rome, executed in the 1580s by the Italian painter Federico Barocci, which I became aware of at the exhibition The Creation of the Artwork at the National Gallery of Denmark.
+Several drawn drafts and preparations by Barocci were shown here.
+The motif is so simple, Elisabeth and Maria meeting on a staircase.
+There is something in that meeting, the way they hold each other’s hands and look at each other that I am deeply fascinated by, the way the somewhat older Elisabeth stands at the top, expressing welcome, and Maria steps up towards Elisabeth.
+There is something so fundamentally simple and straightforward in their meeting.
+I have made several smaller sculptures where it is two mythical creatures who meet in the same way.
 This in a search for the most essential in the situation, where it is not important that it is two women or two important figures in Christianity who meet, but the meeting itself.
-To emphasize the universality of the situation, here are two mythical animals meeting each other.
-Since the sculpture has no plinth apart from the staircase-like granite plinth, the sculpture will be open for dialogue with the viewer who can sit on the steps and interact with the two.
+To emphasize the universality of the situation, here are two mythical creatures who meet each other.
+Since the sculpture has no base besides the granite staircase, the sculpture will be open to dialogue with the viewer who can sit on the steps and interact with the two.

 The then 18-year-old Benjamin Christian Schou was on New Year’s Eve 1992 in the City Hall Square in Copenhagen.
 At 0.20 Schou was arrested and placed in a leg lock.
 The police’s rationale for arresting and placing Schou in a leg lock was the police’s view that Schou had thrown bottles at them and then tried to escape.